chantastic/minions.css/README.markdown

 ## goals

-* "immutable", single-purpose classes
+* "immutable", single-property classes
+* whatever-first. mobile-first, wearable-first, mega-widescreen-first, toaster-first, who cares?
-* predictable class names with an unambiguous naming scheme
+* predictable class names
+* the best of inline, plus media queries

 ## why?

 That's a great question.

 I've come to believe that the biggest problem with CSS is that you have to name things to do anything.
-People suck at naming things and only the best people go back to reconsider their first attempt at a name.
+People suck at naming things and only the best people go back to reconsider.

 This approach allows you to defer naming thing... maybe indefinitely.